AttackOnJasper/University-notes/notes/aws/aws.md

 * State machine - workflow template
 * Execution - specific workflow based on template

+### Management
+* Create
+	* `Step Functions` -> `State Machines` -> `Create state machine`
+	* Define via ASL (JSON-based Amazon States Language)

+### Best Practices
+1. Specify timeout in state machine definitions
+1. Consider S3 for passing large payloads between states

 ## SQS
+* Distributed message queue system
 * Can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available
 	* Pull-based, need an EC2 to pull the message
 * Pay only for transactions, but no fee for storage
-    * Message max retention: 14 days; default retention: 4 days
-    * Max message size: 256 kb
-    * Message format: any
 * Features
 	* Visibility Timeout
+		* 30s by default
+		* can increase up to 12 hours
+			* API: `ChangeMessageVisibility`
+	* Message can be in any text format
+	* Guarantee at least 1 delivery
+	* Can set up 2 queues for prioritization
+	- Can batch message actions
 * Benefits
 	* Decouple the components of an application so they can run independently
-* Why no gurantee order?
+* Constraints
+	1. Message size: 256 kb
+	1. Size of all messages: 2 GB
+		* For large messages, can use SQS Extended Client Library + AWS SDK to store the message in S3
+	1. Message max retention: 14 days; default retention: 4 days
+	1. No gurantee order.
+Why?
 		1. SQS uses multiple hosts; each holds only a portion of all messages
 			* consumers would not see all hosts (messages) at once
 		1. Visibility timeout not enough
+	1. Eventual consistency
-* Errors due to eventual consistency can be reduced by setting 'DelaySeconds'
+		* Errors due to eventual consistency can be reduced by setting **delay queues**
-* Constraints
-	* Message size: 256 kb
-	* Size of all messages: 2 GB
+			* 'DelaySeconds' can be set from 0 to 900 sec
+	1. Long polling may affect performance for single instance polling multiple queues

 ### Queue Types
 * Standard queue